julia-fangman/streaming-05-smart-smoker/README.md

 If food temp change in temp is 1 F or less in 10 min (or 20 readings)  --> food stall alert!

 ### Requirements
-RabbitMQ server running
-pika installed in your active environment
-RabbitMQ Admin
-See http://localhost:15672/Links to an external site.
+RabbitMQ server running, pika installed in your active environment, RabbitMQ Admin, See http://localhost:15672/Links to an external site.

 ### Before you Begin:
 1. Fork this starter repo into your GitHub.